-We welcome back the annual celebration of Culture Days!
-This national celebration of arts and culture, scheduled to take place from September 22 to October 15, seeks to eliminate barriers, while encouraging appreciation and participation in our communities.
-During this month long event, the City invites the community to participate in FREE “behind the scenes,” activities to discover the world of artists, creators, historians, architects, curators, and designers at work.
+This national celebration of arts and culture, scheduled to take place from September 19 to October 12, 2025, seeks to eliminate barriers, while encouraging appreciation and participation in our communities.
+During this month long event, the City invites the community to participate in FREE activities to discover the world of artists, creators, historians, architects, curators, and designers at work.

 What is Culture Days?